Guarantee for recovery in psychotherapy? Find out here.

 Her goal is to stop her suffering.
 That means that she will expect a direct approach, i.e. look at the suffering, what she thinks causes it and find solutions to end her pain.
 Often that means she wants someone else to change.

 We will talk about her pain and her relationships.
 We’ll talk about her history and her dreams.
 We’ll talk about gradual steps to consider new opportunities and new perspectives.
-And we will review many times the obstacles she faces when she cannot bring herself to act differently when she meets her challenges.
+She learns that she doesn't have a guarnateed method to change someone else.
+We then review many times the obstacles she faces when she cannot bring herself to act differently when she meets her challenges.

 Eventually, after trust is established and she feels known by her psychotherapist, the deeper work begins.
 This, if moderately successful, will be the foundation of her continued recovery and healing in life.